dekuNukem/traffic-cone-film-scanning/README.md

 Let's get started!
 The setup involves:

+* Digital Camera
 * Macro Lens
 * Lens Hood
 * Light Table
 * Flat Glass
 * The Cone

+## Digital Camera

+Obviously, you need one of those.

+Any DSLR or Mirrorless made in the past decade should be more than good enough.

+No need to chase the latest and greatest.
+APS-C sensor is plenty.

+A **swivel / tilt screen** would be nice to have, makes checking focus easier.

 ## Macro Lens

-Obviously, the quality of the scan largely depends on the lens.
+The quality of the scan depend largely on the lens.

 For best results, I recommend: